honzabrecka/Screenshot/README.md

 Screenshot.dictionary = {};
 Screenshot.dictionary["SquareTest.defaultColor"] = Bitmap(new SquareWithDefaultColor()).bitmapData;
 ```

-or, which is much better and prefered way, use the default `LoadQueue` class, which loads screenshots at runtime and forwards its dictionary to `Screenshot.dictionary`:
+or, which is much better and prefered way, use the `LoadQueue`, which loads fixtures at runtime:

 ```as3
 var queue:LoadQueue = new LoadQueue("../fixtures/");